marnelfr/udemy.react/README.md

 there to try to understand our bug using actions such as:

-- Step into next function call: jump to the next function call even if it's a function called by the current file or another one.
+- Step into next function call: jump to the next function call even if it's a function called from the current file or another one.
 - Step over next function call: jump to the next line in the same file
 - Resume script execution